rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 The precompiled Yade package uses ``double`` type by default.
 In order to use high precision type Yade has to be compiled and installed from source code by following the regular :ref:`installation instructions <install-from-source-code>`.
 With extra following caveats:

-1. Additional packages are required to be installed: ``python-mpmath`` ``libmpfr-dev`` ``libmpfrc++-dev`` (the ``mpfr`` related packages are necessary only to use ``boost::multiprecision::mpfr`` type).
+1. Following packages are required to be installed: ``python3-mpmath`` ``libmpfr-dev`` ``libmpfrc++-dev`` (the ``mpfr`` related packages are necessary only to use ``boost::multiprecision::mpfr`` type).
+These packages are already listed in the :ref:`default requirements <prerequisites>`.

-2. The debian/ubuntu package ``python-minieigen`` must be of version higher than 0.50.3.
-This package hasn't been prepared yet.
-The high precision `pull request to minieigen <https://github.com/eudoxos/minieigen>`__ package was merged with minieigen upstream.
-Until it becomes part of the debian/ubuntu package the following solutions are possible:

-	1. Patch the older ``python-minieigen`` debian package with `these patches <https://gitlab.com/cosurgi/minieigen-real/-/tree/master/patches>`__, the patches already included in the debian package are also required.
-	2. Or copy the `minieigen files <https://github.com/eudoxos/minieigen>`__ (or from the `test repository <https://gitlab.com/cosurgi/minieigen-real/tree/master/minieigen-local>`__) into local directory and pass the extra cmake argument ``MINIEIGEN_INCLUDE_PATH=…``, relative to this path the sources should reside inside ``minieigen`` subdirectory.
-The path ``/usr/include/minieigen`` is used by default to find the minieigen sources.

-3. A g++ compiler version 9.2.1 or higher is required.
+2. A g++ compiler version 9.2.1 or higher is required.
 It shall be noted that upgrading only the compiler on an existing linux installation is difficult and it is not recommended.
 A simpler solution is to upgrade entire linux installation.

-4. During cmake invocation specify:
+3. During cmake invocation specify:

 	1. either number of bits as ``REAL_PRECISION_BITS=……``,
 	2. or number of requested decimal places as ``REAL_DECIMAL_PLACES=……``, but not both
 	3. to use MPFR specify ``ENABLE_MPFR=ON``.

    The arbitrary precision (``mpfr`` or ``cpp_bin_float``) types are used only when more than 128 bits or more than 39 decimal places are requested.
 In such case if ``ENABLE_MPFR=OFF`` then the slower ``cpp_bin_float`` type is used.
 The difference in decimal places between 39 and 33 stems from the fact that `15 bits are used for exponent <https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format>`__.

-..
-FIXME : MINIEIGEN_PATH is not used by cmake currently
+Note: a fast quad-double (debian package ``libqd-dev``) implementation with 62 decimal places is `in the works <https://github.com/boostorg/multiprecision/issues/184>`__ with boost multiprecision team.

 .. _supported-hp-modules: